30 Salesforce Marketing Cloud Interview Questions & Answers

 ImagesEinstein Content Selection

-2. How does Dynamic Email work?
+2. How does dynamic content in emails work?

 You can define a dynamic content block in an email to display (render) information based on the subscriber’s attributes, data extension values, or audiences.

-• Sender profile: specifies the from information for an email send (ie. ‘From Name’, ‘From Email Address’), in a central location.
+• Sender profile: Specifies the from information for an email send (ie. ‘From Name’, ‘From Email Address’), in a central location.
 This means it can be used across multiple sends without the user needing to recreate it each time.

-Email A/B Testing
+Email A/B Testing Interview Questions

-5. Which email components can be tested in an A/B Test?
+5. Which email components can be tested in an A/B test?

 A/B testing is one of the most common strategies leveraged by marketers to determine which version of their emails gets a better response from subscribers.

-6. How is the winning version selected in A/B Testing?
+6. How is the winning version selected in A/B testing?

 When setting up an A/B test, you set the criteria which will determine the winning email automatically.
 You have two options to choose the winner by:

-• The version with the highest unique open rate.
+1. The version with the highest unique open rate.

-• The version with the highest unique click-through rate (CTR).
+2. The version with the highest unique click-through rate (CTR).

 7. Can a subscriber be placed in a specific A/B test distribution?